kevinwang2882/project2-CoolDog/README.md

 * enjoy music

 # Player Stories
-* As a player, I should be able to to control the Mario with arrow keys
+* As a user, I should be able to to login/sign-up.
-* As a player, I should be able to collect more items each time it touch box
-* As a player, I should be able to make team to have different Mario-item images
+* As a user, I should be able to to search for music.
-* As a player, I should be able to track and display my highest score
+* As a user, I should be able to to play and pause music.
-* As a player, I should be able to restart the game
-* As a player, I should be able to see losing massage

 # Stretch goals